jeffkl/MSBuildProjectCreator/README.md

 </Project>
 ```

-# Package Repositories
+# Package Repositories and Feeds
 NuGet and MSBuild are very tightly coupled and a lot of times you need packages available when building projects.
+This API offers two solutions:

+1. Package repository - This allows you to create a repository of restored packages as if NuGet has already installed them.
+2. Package feed - This allows you to create a file-based package feed of actual `.nupkg` files.

+## Package Repository
+Create a package repository if you want to generate packages as if they've already been installed.
+If you want to create actual `.nupkg` packages, see [Package Feed]

-## Example
+### Example

 Create a package repository with a package that supports two target frameworks: